gamesbook/pyprototypr/docs/core_shapes.rst

 `↑ <shapeIndex_>`_

 A Compass is often thought of a specific device used for navigation.
-Here, its abstracted somewhat to indicate directional lines drawn within an enclosing shape; by default, circle.
+Here, its abstracted somewhat to indicate directional lines - specified by traditional compass directions - drawn within an enclosing shape; by default, circle.

 Example 1.
 ++++++++++